FanzOfLenaZavaroni/FanzOfLenaZavaroni.github.io/my-collections/_posts/television/1974/1974-03-31-golden-shot.md

 ![](/assets/images/ITV/The-Golden-Shot.png)

-> Charlie Williams has a short chat with Lena Zavaroni and she preforms Swinging On A Star.
+<cite>Charlie Williams has a short chat with Lena Zavaroni and she preforms Swinging On A Star</cite>

 ### Contributors
 <table>